tidepool-org/development/README.md

 tidepool server-stop
 ```

-## Without the tidepool helper script
+## Without The Tidepool Helper Script

 **NOTE:** All commands must be run from the root of this repo.